Gigaspaces/xap-docs/site/content/xap110/query-geospatial.markdown

     * Compund query: GeoSpatial and space query.
 * Geo fencing: define a radius around a specific coordinate, and trigger an event container when an entry is written that resides in this radius
 * Query for all entries within a polygon: Define a polygon and a query for all entries that are inside it.

+# Limitations

+The following limitations and open issues apply to 11.0.0-m3 release:

+* Take operations are not supported
+* No support for Pulling Containers
+* No support for transactions
+* Inheritance is not supported
+* No support for Space Document
+* Cannot execute query on a not indexed shape field (Fixed in m4)
+* Disjoint queries are not supported